Skip to main content

 Step 1

-Take the 5-minute health assessment.
-Goals, history, current medications, sleep, recovery, and a few biomarker questions.
+Complete the 5-minute health assessment: goals, history, current medications, sleep, and recovery.
 Your home address routes you to a provider licensed in your jurisdiction.
+Recent labs from a physical help if you have them, but nothing is required.

 Step 2

-A licensed provider reviews your assessment and either prescribes a peptide protocol or recommends an alternative.
+A licensed provider reviews your intake and either prescribes a matched protocol or recommends a different starting point.

 Step 3

-The compounding pharmacy ships your peptide (pre-reconstituted, ready to use) overnight refrigerated to your DC, Maryland, or Virginia address.
+An FDA-regulated compounding pharmacy ships your peptide overnight, refrigerated, in insulated cold-pack packaging, to your DC, Maryland, or Virginia address.

 Step 4